HaroldMitts/Jarvis-setup/Setup Jarvis in Ubuntu.md

 `#sh download.sh`  #probably wont need this

-### When you run this command, Conda will create a new environment named flapip and install the latest version of PyTorch available in the default Conda channels.
-Once the environment is created, you can activate it using the conda activate flapip command, and then use PyTorch in that environment without affecting your other Python environments.

-`conda create -n flapip install pytorch`

 ### This command creates a new Conda environment named flask_env and installs the flask, waitress, flask-cors, and tiktoken packages from the Conda Forge channel in that environment.

+`conda create -n flask_env`

+`conda activate flask_env`

-`flask_env -c conda-forge flask waitress flask-cors tiktoken`
+`conda create -n flask_env -c conda-forge flask waitress flask-cors tiktoken`

-`conda activate flask_env` When you create a new Conda environment and install packages in that environment, the environment is not active by default

 ### This code sets up the environment variables required to use Node Version Manager (NVM), a tool used to manage different versions of Node.js on a single machine.